nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to tag a video of a lecture.
-2. User specified the tags, as well as the video, the lecture the video belongs to, and the module the lecture belongs to.
+2. User specifies the tags, as well as the video, the lecture the video belongs to, and the module the lecture belongs to.
 3. The video is tagged.